About Greenbush

 The Greenbush Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Plymouth County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Greenbush, Massachusetts residents are available through the local police department and authorized providers in Plymouth County.
+Fingerprinting services for Greenbush, Massachusetts residents are available through local police (where present) and authorized providers in Plymouth County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Plymouth County Sheriff's Office for scheduling and fees.

 To register to vote in Greenbush, Massachusetts, residents can register online through the Massachusetts Secretary of the Commonwealth's website, by mail, or in person at the Plymouth County elections office.
 Massachusetts requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Massachusetts Secretary of the Commonwealth's voter lookup tool.
 For local municipal elections in Greenbush, contact the Plymouth County Clerk's office for schedules and ballot information.